sanjeevai/ML-Capstone/README.md

 - metadata.xlsx

 Contains explanation of variables in our data.
-It show what each variable stands for, what is the data type of each variable, etc. The metadata contains information for extra variables also.
-In order to make it readable, I have highlighted the variables which are used in our input data.
+It show what each variable stands for, what is the data type of each variable, etc. The metadata that I obtained from source contains information for extra variables also.
+In order to make it readable, I have highlighted the variables which are present in our data file.

 - project.ipynb